Kodachrome: In popular culture

 Kodachrome was the subject of Paul Simon's 1973 song "Kodachrome", and Kodachrome Basin State Park in Utah was named after it, becoming the only park named for a brand of film.

 The brand is mentioned in The Alan Parsons Project's 1982 song "Psychobabble": "Tell you 'bout a dream that I have every night / It ain't Kodachrome and it isn't black and white".

 Anticipating the approval of their merger, in 1985, the Southern Pacific and Santa Fe railroad companies repainted hundreds of locomotives into a unified red and yellow livery, which railfans nicknamed "Kodachrome".

 In 2017 the film Kodachrome premiered at the Toronto International Film Festival and featured a dying photographer, played by Ed Harris, whose son, played by Jason Sudeikis, helps him to get the last of his Kodachrome photography processed.

-"Dreamland", the opening song to the 2020 album Dreamland by Glass Animals, references Kodachrome as part of the song's evocation of a nostalgic past.
+"Dreamland", the opening song to the 2020 album of the same name by Glass Animals, references Kodachrome as part of the song's evocation of a nostalgic past.

 Zach Bryan's 2024 single The Way Back makes heavy mention of the film, and was the original title of the song when he first previewed the track in March of 2024.